docQodly/docs/docs/language/string.md

 In the *aString* parameter, pass the text to be converted.
 This text is expressed in the current character set (Unicode by default).

-In *charSet*, pass the character set to be used for the conversion.
-You can pass a string containing the standard name of the set (for example “ISO-8859-1” or “UTF-8”), or its MIBEnum identifier.
+In *charSetString* or *charSetInt*, pass the character set to be used for the conversion.
+You can pass a string containing the standard name of the set (for example "ISO-8859-1" or "UTF-8"), or its MIBEnum identifier.

 Here is a list of character sets supported by the convertFromString and [`convertToString`](#converttostring) commands: